 How does pressure affect the weather?

 In low pressure areas, clouds are forming which usually leads to rain.
-In high pressure zones, sky is usually clear.
+In high pressure zones, the sky is usually clear.

 How can I predict the weather?